-Ann Lancaster built quite a career for herself as a vibrant source of comedy, starring in many films throughout her career.
-Lancaster began her acting career with roles in such films as "The Magic Box" (1951), the Valentina Cortese crime picture "The Secret People" (1952) and "The Secret of My Success" (1965).
-She also appeared in the comedic drama "Fathom" (1967) with Anthony Franciosa.
-Her film career continued throughout the sixties in productions like "Hot Millions" (1968) with Peter Ustinov, the dramatic adaptation "Inadmissible Evidence" (1968) with Nicol Williamson and the Barbara Ferris comedy "A Nice Girl Like Me" (1969).
-Toward the end of her career, she continued to act in the comedy "Carry on Again, Doctor" (1969) with Kenneth Williams and "Till Death Do Us Part" (1969).
-Lancaster also acted in "The Railway Children."
+Actress Ann Lancaster was widely known for her presence on the silver screen.
+Lancaster's early acting career consisted of roles in various films, such as "The Magic Box" (1951), the crime flick "The Secret People" (1952) with Valentina Cortese and the Shirley Jones comedy "The Secret of My Success" (1965).
+She also appeared in "Fathom" (1967).
+She continued to work steadily in film throughout the sixties, appearing in "Hot Millions" (1968), the Nicol Williamson dramatic adaptation "Inadmissible Evidence" (1968) and "A Nice Girl Like Me" (1969) with Barbara Ferris.
+Toward the end of her career, she tackled roles in the comedy "Carry on Again, Doctor" (1969) with Kenneth Williams and "Till Death Do Us Part" (1969).
+Lancaster more recently acted in the drama "The Railway Children" (1970) with Dinah Sheridan.